SepSoup/Mine-Sweeper/README.md

 # Game Mechanics and Logic of my version of Minesweeper

-Welcome to **My Minesweeper**, a Python-based implementation of the classic Minesweeper game using Tkinter for the GUI Written based on the principals of object oriented programming.
+a Python-based implementation of the classic Minesweeper game using Tkinter for the GUI Written based on the principals of object oriented programming.

 ## Table of Contents